nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 Usage
 *****

-A device can use P-GPS together with A-GPS.
+A device can use P-GPS together with A-GNSS.
 This provides the following advantages:

 * It shortens TTFF compared to using only P-GPS.
-* A-GPS provides ionospheric correction data, which improves accuracy.
+* A-GNSS provides ionospheric correction data, which improves accuracy.

-In particular, A-GPS is beneficial when the device is powered on.
+In particular, A-GNSS is beneficial when the device is powered on.
-Getting GPS system time and coarse location using A-GPS can significantly shorten the time needed for the first fix.
+Getting GPS system time and coarse location using A-GNSS can significantly shorten the time needed for the first fix.
 As long as the modem remains powered on, GNSS "knows" the previous location and the current time with sufficient accuracy.

-To improve accuracy, ionospheric correction data can also be downloaded periodically using A-GPS.
+To improve accuracy, ionospheric correction data can also be downloaded periodically using A-GNSS.
 If used, the ionospheric correction data should be updated at least every 24 hours.

-There should be no need to download almanacs with A-GPS, because it is assumed that the device has valid ephemerides (predictions) for all satellites available at all times.
+There should be no need to download almanacs with A-GNSS, because it is assumed that the device has valid ephemerides (predictions) for all satellites available at all times.
-Because ephemerides and almanacs do not need to be downloaded with A-GPS, the amount of data is very small, less than 200 bytes.
+Because ephemerides and almanacs do not need to be downloaded with A-GNSS, the amount of data is very small, less than 200 bytes.

 Initialization
 ==============